-Our Board of Directors is responsible for overseeing ESG factors as part of its risk management including climate related risk and opportunities and strategic business planning responsibilities.
+Our Board is responsible for overseeing ESG factors as part of its risk management including climate related risk and opportunities and strategic business planning responsibilities.
 All members of our executive leadership team are actively engaged in how Safehold approaches and manages ESG risks and opportunities.
-We have established an ESG Advisory Council, including our Chief People Officer, Chief Administrative Officer, Chief Legal Officer, and General Counsel, to ensure that we are appropriately considering and taking actions aligned with our ESG risks and opportunities, business strategy, policies, and initiatives.
+We have established an ESG Advisory Council, including our Chief People Officer and Chief Legal Officer, to ensure that we are appropriately considering and taking actions aligned with our ESG risks and opportunities, business strategy, policies, and initiatives.